 Non-foaming cleansers are known for being gentle, yet effective in cleaning away any dirt and bacteria that may have accumulated.
 They also help to restore the skin’s natural pH balance, which helps ensure that your brows remain healthy.

 Unscented soap will also keep your skin feeling soothed and hydrated without irritating it, as fragrances can sometimes do.
-Both of these products should be used on a daily basis, or as recommended by your microblading professional, to help keep your eyebrows looking their best while they heal.
+Both of these products should be used daily, or as recommended by your microblading professional, to help keep your eyebrows looking their best while they heal.

 When it comes to cleaning your brows, be gentle.
 This means you should avoid scrubbing or rubbing the area too hard.
 Gently massage the cleanser into the area in a circular motion, applying even pressure.
 Then, rinse off the product with lukewarm water and pat the area dry with a soft towel.